-Since our founding, CLCF has protected over 60 properties totaling more than 2,400 acres.
+Since our founding, CLCF has protected over 60 properties totaling over 2,500 acres.
 We’ve employed such measures as fee simple purchase, conservation easements and deed restrictions to protect this land in perpetuity.

 CLCF was also instrumental in the forming of Gathering Waters, Wisconsin’s alliance for land trusts.
 Both the state and federal DNR have recognized the significant positive impact that CLCF has had on water quality.